huntj88/TileGame/README.md

 was something that I had done a handful of time with friends/coworker.

 After one of these occasions of showing my coworkers, I wondered how long it would take to reimplement the parts that I struggled with the first time.

-Three days later I had reimplemented the core functionality, and since then i've just been using this app to tinker.
+Three days later I had reimplemented the core functionality that I wanted, although nowhere near "parity".
+Development since then has gone in a different direction.

 <table>
   <thead>